ansuehu/mHubert-basque-ASR/README.md

 <!-- This model card has been generated automatically according to the information the Trainer had access to.
 You
 should probably proofread and complete it, then remove this comment. -->

-# hubert_for_basque
+# mHubert-basque-ASR

-This model is a fine-tuned version of [utter-project/mHuBERT-147](https://huggingface.co/utter-project/mHuBERT-147) on the composite_corpus_eu_v2.1 dataset.
+This model is a fine-tuned version of [utter-project/mHuBERT-147](https://huggingface.co/utter-project/mHuBERT-147) on the composite_corpus_eu_v2.1 dataset for ASR in Basque.

 Test WER: 0.137